 "I almost became an alcoholic on purpose.
 That sounds quite strange, but when I started drinking all day, every day, I knew exactly what I was doing and had no intentions of stopping.
 I started drinking alcoholically because I had an anxiety disorder.
 It started off with being afraid to eat in front of people and progressed to being too scared to go outside.

 "The symptoms of my anxiety disorder started to emerge very strongly at around the age of 17.
 By 18, I was drinking every day.
 And by 19, I was already a full-blown addict.

 "Throughout my years as a 'voluntary' alcoholic, I tried all sorts of things to deal with my anxiety disorder.
 Eventually I came across a cure that took just 90 minutes and I haven't been afraid to go outside ever since.
 It was an amazing day, not just because I now felt no fear in the course of trying to function, but because I thought that I would begin drinking normally like everyone else.

 "Cue another five years of being absolutely unable to drink like everyone else.
 Being a rational person most of the time, it didn't make sense to me at all, and I refused for a long time to accept that this was it; I just was an alcoholic now and there was nothing I could do to change that.
 But I did have to accept it in the end, and so began my quest for recovery.

-"I am happy to say that after a long battle, I have found a solid, stable and incredibly happy recovery - and now I help others to do the same.
-Using the same tools that helped me get over both my anxiety disorder and my alcoholism, and that enabled me to grow as a person, I now help others to overcome their own limitations and go on to lead amazing lives.
+"After a long battle, I found a stable and incredibly happy recovery - and now I help others to do the same, using the tools that helped me get over both my anxiety disorder and my alcoholism, and that enabled me to grow as a person.

 "I believe that we can use our pain to find meaning and learn to value our experiences, no matter how challenging they are; we can use them to become the people we were always meant to be."